 These events are normally KKB; volunteers who would like to join are expected to shoulder their own expenses, and no amount is collected by the organizer, though deposits may be asked in advance to secure accommodation or transportation.

 As far as we know, volunteer work has been going on for the past centuries, so why is this becoming popular?
 Here are 3 reasons why voluntourism in the Philippines is the new travel trend.

 Voluntourism allows you to travel to different places in the Philippines with lower budget than usual.
 Let me share one of my recent experiences.

 Last December, our voluntourism group, which is composed of mostly backpackers, went to a 5-day Cebu-Siargao adventure to give school supplies and hold game and feeding programs to the school kids of a small local community in Siargao.
-During this trip, we have toured Oslob in Southern Cebu and the city proper, stayed and island hopped in the lesser-known, still-virginal parts of Siargao, and visited Siargao’s famous tourist attractions General Luna for surfing and Magpupungko Pool.
+During this trip, we have also toured Oslob in Southern Cebu and the city proper, stayed and island hopped in the lesser-known, still-virginal parts of Siargao, and visited Siargao’s famous tourist attractions General Luna and Magpupungko Pool.

 How much did we spend?
 Only P5500 each, excluding airfare.
 That’s considering Siargao is one of the more expensive destinations here in the country.